Research / Precision medicine and personalised prevention

 An earlier Healthier Lives’ study established the utility of ctDNA technology in detecting colorectal cancer and melanoma.

-This study will test the feasibility of using ctDNA as a cancer surveillance tool and investigate its potential for early cancer detection.
-It will also investigate extending the use of ctDNA technology to managing other cancers, including breast, lung, stomach and paediatric cancers.
+This study tested the feasibility of using ctDNA as a cancer surveillance tool and investigated its potential for early cancer detection.
+It also investigated extending the use of ctDNA technology to managing other cancers.

 Research presentation: Improving cancer diagnosis and treatment with ctDNA